MicroPro International: Further growth and IPO

 An exhausted Barnaby left the company in March 1980, but due to WordStar's sophistication, the company's extensive sales and marketing efforts, and bundling deals with Osborne and other computer makers, MicroPro's sales grew from in 1979 to million in fiscal year 1984, surpassing earlier market leader Electric Pencil.
 By May 1983 BYTE magazine called WordStar "without a doubt the best-known and probably the most widely used personal computer word-processing program".
 The company released WordStar 3.3 in June 1983; the 650,000 cumulative copies of WordStar for the IBM PC and other computers sold by that fall was more than double that of the second most-popular word processor, and that year MicroPro had 10% of the personal computer software market.
-By 1984, the year it held an initial public offering, MicroPro was the world's largest software company with 23% of the word processor market.
-The company additionally scored a contract with the Kaypro Corporation to have its WordStar, MailMerge, CalcStar, DataStar, and SuperSort applications included with all of Kaypro's bundled computer packages in April 1984.
+After recovering from overexpansion that caused a loss in late 1982 and reduced its workforce by almost half, by its 1984 initial public offering MicroPro was the world's largest microcomputer software company, with 23% of the word processor market.
+The company contracted with the Kaypro Corporation to have its WordStar, MailMerge, CalcStar, DataStar, and SuperSort applications included with all of Kaypro's bundled computer packages in April 1984.
 As of February 1983 more than half of units sold were through OEMs bundling or distributing MicroPro products, with most of the rest from distributors.
+The Osborne relationship was the largest, with MicroPro receiving volume-based royalties and an equity stake in Osborne.
+OEM revenue per unit was smaller than through other channels; by 1983 MicroPro deemphasized volume, losing some OEM deals to competitors.

 Rubinstein resigned as chief executive officer in August 1983.
 He was replaced by E. Glen Haney, previously the vice president of strategic planning at Sperry Corporation, under which he had spearheaded Sperry Link—an office productivity software suite of Sperry's own—which Haney said afforded him experience in the microcomputer market.
 Rubinstein remained on the board of directors.